Praanim/Todo-App/README.md

 ## Getting Started

-This project is about flutter Framework,firebase backend and provider statemanagement tool which i did in 2022 while i was studying in 2nd sem of bsc.csit.
+This project is about flutter Framework,firebase backend and inbuilt flutter provider statemanagement tool which i did in 2022 while i was studying in 2nd sem of bsc.csit.

 This project is a traditional todoapp with Crud operation.